-There are no documented previous occurrences of significant landslides in Mendon.
+There are no documented previous occurrences of significant landslides in Northbridge.
 The town is relatively flat and most of its rivers are slow moving and frequently dammed, which can minimize landslide risk.
-Roadways are not generally built close to its flowing water bodies, which are more closely described as brooks than rivers.
-Brooks are smaller in nature and therefore are not as great of a risk in terms of creating landslides as rivers are.
-Mendon's brooks do little stormwater-induced bank erosion.
-High slope terrain (defined as 15 to 25% grade) cover 308.8 acres, or only 2.7% of the town; very high slopes (higher than 25% grade) cover 5.8 acres, or less than 1% of the town's area.
+Roadways are not generally built close to river channels, reducing undercutting risk from stormwater-induced bank erosion.
+High slope terrain (defined as 15 to 25% grade) cover 834 acres, or only 7.1% of the town; very high slopes (higher than 25% grade) cover 63 acres, or less than 1% of the town's area.
 Little development is present in these areas.
-Should a landslide occur in the future in Mendon, the type and degree of impacts would be highly localized.
+Should a landslide occur in the future in Northbridge, the type and degree of impacts would be highly localized.
 Vulnerabilities could include damage to structures, damage to transportation and other infrastructure, and localized road closures, though our data review and the local planning team noted no specific concerns.
-Injuries and casualties, while possible, would be unlikely given the low extent and impact of landslides in Mendon.
+Injuries and casualties, while possible, would be unlikely given the low extent and impact of landslides in Northbridge.

-Mendon, like nearly all communities in the CMRPC region, is categorized in the Massachusetts Natural Hazard Mitigation Plan as a low incidence/low susceptibility area for landslide hazards based on review of past occurrences.
+Northbridge, like nearly all communities in the CMRPC region, is categorized in the Massachusetts Natural Hazard Mitigation Plan as a low incidence/low susceptibility area for landslide hazards based on review of past occurrences.
 Landslides are therefore considered low frequency events that may occur once in 50 to 100 years (a 1% to 2% chance of occurring per year).